FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping_matched.md

 ### Using Vocabulary of Interlinked Datasets Linkset Files

-The Vocabulary of Interlinked Datasets ([VoID](http://www.w3.org/TR/void/)) provides an ontology (URL_TO_INSERT_TERM_3631 https://fairsharing.org/search?recordType=terminology_artefact)  of terms for describing RDF (URL_TO_INSERT_RECORD-ABBREV_3632 https://fairsharing.org/FAIRsharing.p77ph9)  datasets.
-These descriptions include basic informat (URL_TO_INSERT_TERM_3630 https://fairsharing.org/search?recordType=model_and_format) ion about the dataset, e.g. its name, description, license, etc, but also introduces a mechanism for exchanging data instance mappings called `linksets`.
+The Vocabulary of Interlinked Datasets ([VoID](http://www.w3.org/TR/void/)) provides an ontology of terms for describing RDF (URL_TO_INSERT_RECORD-ABBREV_1854 https://fairsharing.org/FAIRsharing.p77ph9)  datasets.
+These descriptions include basic information about the dataset, e.g. its name, description, license, etc, but also introduces a mechanism for exchanging data instance mappings called `linksets`.

-A `linkset` contains the identifier (URL_TO_INSERT_TERM_3634 https://fairsharing.org/search?recordType=identifier_schema)  mappings together with either the metadata at the top of the file or a link to a VoID file describing the data source.
-The Open PHACTS project (URL_TO_INSERT_TERM_3633 https://fairsharing.org/search?recordType=project)  defined a usage profile for use within the life sciences community [Open PHACTS Dataset Descriptions](http://www.openphacts.org/specs/datadesc/) which was later refined by the W3C Health Care and Life Sciences Community Group ([W3C HCLS Linksets](https://www.w3.org/TR/hcls-dataset/#linksets)).
+A `linkset` contains the identifier mappings together with either the metadata at the top of the file or a link to a VoID file describing the data source.
+The Open PHACTS project defined a usage profile for use within the life sciences community [Open PHACTS Dataset Descriptions](http://www.openphacts.org/specs/datadesc/) which was later refined by the W3C Health Care and Life Sciences Community Group ([W3C HCLS Linksets](https://www.w3.org/TR/hcls-dataset/#linksets)).

 The following example shows a VoID Linkset in turtle notation with the minimum metadata given in the header.
-The metadata block links to the ChEMBL (URL_TO_INSERT_RECORD-NAME_3637 https://fairsharing.org/FAIRsharing.m3jtpg)  17 RDF (URL_TO_INSERT_RECORD-ABBREV_3636 https://fairsharing.org/FAIRsharing.p77ph9)  description and the UniProt March 2015 release.
-The `linkPredicate` tells us that the link is an exact match, i.e. the linked instances can be deemed equivalent for most applications, and the `linksetJustification` property states that the link is declared as a Database (URL_TO_INSERT_TERM_3635 https://fairsharing.org/search?fairsharingRegistry=Database)  Cross Reference assertion, rather than being computed based on an equivalent protein sequence.
+The metadata block links to the ChEMBL (URL_TO_INSERT_RECORD-NAME_1856 https://fairsharing.org/FAIRsharing.m3jtpg)  17 RDF (URL_TO_INSERT_RECORD-ABBREV_1855 https://fairsharing.org/FAIRsharing.p77ph9)  description and the UniProt March 2015 release.
+The `linkPredicate` tells us that the link is an exact match, i.e. the linked instances can be deemed equivalent for most applications, and the `linksetJustification` property states that the link is declared as a Database Cross Reference assertion, rather than being computed based on an equivalent protein sequence.
 These properties allow consuming applications to make more informed choices about their reuse of the data.

 ```bash
 @prefix bdb: <http://vocabularies.bridgedb.org/ops#> .